 - Financial bank statements

-- Have your mortgage broker, loan lender, or banker obtain your financing approval before you begin your home search early on
+- Have your mortgage broker, loan lender, or banker obtain your financing approval early in your home search.

 - Consider attaching a pre-qualify letter along with any submitted offers

 - Expect a longer financial approval process

 After searching the flooded market and finding your new dream home, it's time to decide on an appropriate offer to put down.
 Making an offer isn't as easy as it looks; in some cases, sellers are in no rush to sell properties and will hold off until the right one comes along.